Rights Adjudication and Constitutional Pluralism in Germany and Europe, Journal of European Public Policy (2012)

 Constitutional pluralism; European Court of Justice; Europeanization; labour law; legal integration; non-discrimination

 Sweet, Alec Stone, "Rights Adjudication and Constitutional Pluralism in Germany and Europe" (2012).
 Faculty Scholarship Series.
-Paper 4630.
+4630.